 It does not need internet access for authentication or operation and can work offline.

-One major drawback is that EzGraver only works with NEJE laser machines, and the community participation is moderately active.
+One major drawback is that EzGraver only works with NEJE laser machines, such as NEJE Master 2S Plus, and the community participation is moderately active.

 Their GitHub page has now been archived, and no software updates have been released since 2017.